tcaish/chat-web-app/README.md

-# Caish Chat Web App - A React Chat Web Application
+# Caish Chat Web App - A React Chat Website
 This is a fully functional real-time chat web application.
 Real-time features include:
 - Sending and receiving messages
 - Viewing someone's online/offline status if a conversation has been started